rdegges/okta.github.io/hugo/content/blog/build-secure-todo-app-vuejs-aspnetcore.md

 ---
 layout: blog_post
+title: "Build a Secure To-Do App with Vue, ASP.NET Core, and Okta"
 author: nbarbettini
 date: 2018-01-31T00:00:00Z
-tags:
-- vue.js
-- vue
-- oidc
-- dotnet
-- aspnetcore
-title: Build a Secure To-Do App with Vue, ASP.NET Core, and Okta
+tags: [vue.js, vue, oidc, dotnet, aspnetcore]
 tweets:
-- 'ICYMI: @nbarbettini shows how to build a to-do app with #vuejs and #aspnetcore step-by-step'
+  - "ICYMI: @nbarbettini shows how to build a to-do app with #vuejs and #aspnetcore step-by-step"
-- 'In-depth tutorial on building full-stack #vuejs and #aspnetcore apps by our own
+  - "In-depth tutorial on building full-stack #vuejs and #aspnetcore apps by our own @nbarbettini"
-  @nbarbettini'
 ---

 I love lists.
 I keep everything I need to do (too many things, usually) in a big to-do list, and the list helps keep me sane throughout the day.
 It's like having a second brain!